friedkeenan/tfm-proxy-loader/README.md

 Clicking a button will load that game and make it connect to `localhost` on port `11801`.
 You should run a proxy listening there, for instance a proxy from [caseus](https://github.com/friedkeenan/caseus).
 The game will launch normally, and it will connect to the proxy as if connecting to the normal server.

+Additionally, pressing the 'Enter' key will load the game which was last loaded, allowing you to circumvent any mouse presses.

 ## Dealing with Flash's Security Measures

 If you run the loader in an AIR runtime, like the Steam version of Transformice does, then you can skip this section.
 Otherwise, there are additional security-related things to fuss about with.